pkdone/MongoSecurityPlaypen/README.md

 ### 1.2 Main Steps to Run

 1. If required, change any values in the text file __vars/external_vars.yml__ to define which security features should be turned on and off
-2. From the terminal/shell, ensure the current directory is the __base directory__ of this MongoSecurityPlaypen project (ie. the directory containing the file __Vagrantfile__)
+2. From the terminal/shell, ensure the current directory is the __base directory__ of this MongoSecurityPlaypen project (i.e. the directory containing the file __Vagrantfile__)
 3. __Run the following commands__ to configure the 5-virtual-machine environment outlined in the diagram above - includes final step of automatically running the Test Client Python Application and listing the results in the console:

     ```